chef/chef-web-docs/content/resources/apt_repository/_index.md

 - property: distribution
   ruby_type: String, false
   required: false
-  default_value: The LSB codename of the host such as bionic.
+  default_value: The LSB codename of the host such as 'bionic'.
   new_in: null
   description_list:
   - markdown: 'Usually a distribution''s codename, such as trusty, xenial or bionic.